-2. PING is not working when attempting to bridge the 1G or 10G ports to the virtual machines when SR-IOV is enabled for 10 G ports in the BIOS.
+2. PING is not working when attempting to bridge the 1 Gb/s or 10 Gb/s ports to the virtual machines when single root I/O virtualization (SR-IOV) is enabled for 10 Gb/s ports in the BIOS.

 This issue occurs due to limitations of the virtual Ethernet bridge.
 All transmitted broadcast packets are looped back by the controller.
-This affects the functionality of the Linux bridge, as it appears as if the same ARP broadcast packets are received on two different interfaces.
+This affects the functionality of the Linux bridge, as it appears as if the same Address Resolution Protocol (ARP) broadcast packets are received on two different interfaces.

-a) Set the aging of the bridge to 0 using the following command:
+Set the aging of the bridge to 0 using the following command: